isamu-isozaki/teamai_test/marketing/marketing-sales-development/field-marketing/index.html.md

 ##### Suggested Attire

 - Wear at least one piece of branded GitLab clothing.
 If you prefer to wear something dressier than the GitLab branded items available that is also acceptable.
 Feel free to wear our sticker on your shirt.
-- If the conference is business casual try some nice jeans (no holes) or dress pants.
+- If the conference is business casual try some nice jeans (no holes/index.html.md) or dress pants.
 - Clean, closed-toed shoes please.
 - A smile.